 No such thing dawg…

 Which is why I’m not buying the handle “highly functioning alcoholic.”
 It’s a myth – like bad Santa.
 I’m not even buying the “alcohol moderation management” claptrap.
 If you are drinking too much I think you should stop.
-I didn’t realize how vehement I was about this subject until a colleague of mine at Sanford House, Jess Kimmel, wrote an article on the subject of moderation.
+I didn’t realize how vehement I was about this subject until a colleague of mine, Jess Kimmel, wrote an article on the subject of moderation.
 She did that gonzo, unsuspected thing I do to people all the time.
 We had a “conversation,” and then she went away and put everything I said into an “interview.”
 Cheek.